althomas19/algorithmic-trading/README.md

 See the Strategy Writeups to see the effectiveness and notes about each of the implemented strategies.

 ### Implementation:
-In Progress: Pairs Trading!!!
+In Progress: RSI / MACD

-Completed: EMA,SMA, Bollinger Bands
+Completed: EMA, SMA, Bollinger Bands, Pairs Trading, RSI

-### To Do:
+### Running Code:
+`cd algorithmictrading/Implementation`

+`python3 driver.py`

+Note: Explore driver to see different options to run code, show graphs etc.